ax3l/pydantic-mad/README.md

 Preliminary roadmap:

 1. Define the schema, using Pydantic
-1.1. core features: elements, loops?, references?, delayed evaluation of variables for segments?
+1.1. core features: elements, loops?, references?, MAD-X optic-file like workflows & operations, delayed evaluation of variables for segments?
 2. Document well
 3. Reference implementation in Python
 3.1. attract additional reference implementations in other languages.